ThomasQuinnKelly/bip-framework/README.md

 	</repositories>

 **OPTION 3**
-**If you are NOT on VA network, a temporary solution in provided where GitHub repository acts as your nexus repository.**
+**If you are NOT on VA network, a temporary solution is provided where GitHub repository acts as your nexus repository.**

 Add the below section in the reactor (root) pom.xml of your service project.
 See example: https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot/blob/master/pom.xml